jpshanno/Event_Based_Sampling/README.md

 # To Do
 - [ ] Update ISCO wiring guide in CRBasic programs
-- [ ] Set up a constants table for threshold values (0.1 cm, 24 hours between samples, etc) to allow easier customization
+- [ ] Set up a constants table for threshold values (0.1 cm, 24 hours between samples, yes or no for interval sampling, etc) to allow easier customization
     - THIS NEEDS TO BE A PRIORITY.
 Whenever restarting the program to reset the bottle number it risks making a slowly rising hydrograph look like an events because there is not 24-hours of data to smooth the mean and sd.
 - [ ] Evaluate and adjust as needed the 110% threshold for ending events
 - [ ] Set a minimum water level to avoid interval sampling when no flow is present
 - [ ] Add sequential mode call to program
-- [ ] Slow rising limbs are missed, not quite event, but wet-up periods.
+- [ ] Slow rising limbs are missed, not and quite event, but wet-up periods.
 Perhaps this is fine because it is captured by the interval sampling
 - [ ] Add example data and figure
+- [ ] Convert intermediate variables to declaration by Dim rather than Public
+- [ ] Test storing deltaDailyWaterLevel in an array and calculating the standard deviation using StdDevSpa